Linkskk/music_genre_classification/README.md

 - Country
 - Rock

 Note that Hip-Hop and Rap are combined due to the overlap between the two genres, with a similar argument being applied to Anime and J-Pop.
-The highest accuracy achieved by a model in this project is 73.4%, which is a classification-based neural network.
+The highest accuracy achieved by a model in this project is 73.4%, the model in question being a classification-based neural network.